zupo/peps/pep-0xxx.rst

    class in the ``ssl`` module.

 While it is technically possible to define (2) in terms of (3), for the sake of simplicity it is easier to define these as two separate ABCs.
-Impelementations are of course free to implement the concrete subclasses however they see fit.
+Implementations are of course free to implement the concrete subclasses however they see fit.

 Obviously, (4) doesn't require an abstract base class: instead, it requires a